codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

     * (my second incorrect answer) - CD-10 is less sensitive to small changes of the model parameters.
     * The gradient estimate from CD-10 takes less time to compute than the gradient estimate of CD-1.
   5. CD-1 and CD-10 both have their strong sides and their weak sides.
 Which are significant advantages of CD-1 over CD-10?
 Check all that apply.
-    * CHECKED1 (INCORRECT) - CD-1 gets its negative data (the configurations on which the negative part of the gradient estimate is based) from closer to the **model** distribution than CD-10 does.
+    * CD-1 gets its negative data (the configurations on which the negative part of the gradient estimate is based) from closer to the **model** distribution than CD-10 does.
-    * CHECKED2 (b/c it causes other regions of energy space to rise; true, but not a "significant advantage") - The gradient estimate from CD-1 has more variance than the gradient estimate of CD-10.
+    * The gradient estimate from CD-1 has more variance than the gradient estimate of CD-10.
-    * [FWC - maybe this should be checked if what they mean by "variance" is E_data - E_model] The gradient estimate from CD-1 has less variance than the gradient estimate of CD-10.
+    * *CHECKED4 [CORRECT FWC - maybe this should be checked if what they mean by "variance" is E_data - E_model] The gradient estimate from CD-1 has less variance than the gradient estimate of CD-10.*
-    * CHECKED(1&2&3) - The gradient estimate from CD-1 takes less time to compute than the gradient estimate from CD-10.
+    * *CHECKED4 - The gradient estimate from CD-1 takes less time to compute than the gradient estimate from CD-10.*
   6. With a lot of training data, is the perceptron learning procedure more likely or less likely to converge than with just a little training data?
 Clarification: We're not assuming that the data is always linearly separable.
     * *CHECKED (correct, because it's less likely to be linearly separable) - Less likely.*
     * More likely.